Avaiga/taipy-doc/docs/manuals/core/versioning/production_mode.md

     By forcing the configuration update, you must be aware that old entities instantiated before the configuration change may not be compatible.

-Second, to avoid overriding the Configuration of that production version, you can create a new production version and add migration functions to make entities from all production versions compatible with each other.
+Second, to avoid overriding the configuration of that production version, you can create a new production version and add migration functions to make entities from all production versions compatible with each other.
 Let's dive deeper into this topic in the next section.

 # Production version with migration functions

-First, without overriding the Configuration of version 1.0, let's use the [scenario selector](../../gui/corelements/scenario_selector.md) to create a scenario for June.
+First, without overriding the configuration of version 1.0, let's use the [scenario selector](../../gui/corelements/scenario_selector.md) to create a scenario for June.

 ![June scenario in production version 1.0](pic/scenario_selector_for_production_ver1.png)